wayou/vscode-todo-highlight/README.md

     },
     "todohighlight.include": "{**/*.js,**/*.jsx,**/*.ts,**/*.html,**/*.php,**/*.css,**/*.scss}", //A glob pattern that defines the files to search for.
 Only include files you need, DO NOT USE `{**/*.*}` for both permormance and avoiding binary files reason
     "todohighlight.exclude": "{**/node_modules/**,**/bower_components/**,**/dist/**,**/build/**,**/.vscode/**,**/_output/**,**/*.min.*,**/*.map}",//A glob pattern that defines files and folders to exclude while listing annotations
-    "todohighlight.maxFilesForSearch": 5120,//max files for searching, mostly you don't need to configure this }
+    "todohighlight.maxFilesForSearch": 5120,//Max files for searching, mostly you don't need to configure this "todohighlight.togglePathPattern": false,//If the file path within the output channel not clickable, set this to true to toggle the path patten between `<path>#<line>` and `<path>:<line>:<column>`
+}
 ```